aws/aws-parallelcluster/docs/source/configuration.rst

 """""""
 OS type used in the cluster

-Defaults to alinux in the default template.
+Defaults to alinux.
 Available options are: alinux, centos6, centos7, ubuntu1404 and ubuntu1604

 Note: The base_os determines the username used to log into the cluster.